 Professor O’Leary is the inaugural winner of the Juan Linz prize of the International Political Science Association for contributions to the study of multinational societies, federalism and power-sharing, and in 2016 he was elected an honorary member of the Royal Irish Academy, principally because of his contributions to the field of power-sharing.
 In addition to his scholarly work, O’Leary has been a political and constitutional advisor to the United Nations, the European Union, the Kurdistan Regional Government of Iraq, the Governments of the UK and Ireland, and to the British Labour Party (before and during the Irish peace process).

 O’Leary was born in Cork, Ireland, but his early childhood was mostly spent in Nigeria.
 Between the ages 8 and 18 he grew up in Northern Ireland and the Sudan.
 He attended St MacNissi’s College, Garron Tower, Northern Ireland, 1969-76, as his high school.
 He received the Irish Times/Trinity College Dublin all-Ireland best individual speaker prize in school debating in 1975, and the Joint Association of Classical Teachers prize for first place in Advanced level Ancient History in 1976.
 He won an open scholarship to Keble College Oxford University in 1977, where he was tutored by Larry Siedentop, the scholar of Tocqueville and the European Union, and by the economist Paul Collier.
-O’Leary graduated with a first class degree in PPE.
+O’Leary graduated with a first class degree in PPE (Philosophy, Politics and Economics).
 He wrote his PhD thesis at the London School of Economics & Political Science.
 Supervised by the late Professor T.J.
 Nossiter, it was examined by Professors Ernest Gellner and Nicos Mouzelis.
 It won the Robert McKenzie Memorial Prize for the best PhD at LSE presented in 1988, and was published as The Asiatic Mode of Production: Oriental Despotism, Historical Materialism and Indian History, with a Foreword by the late Ernest Gellner.
 In 2001 this book was elected one of 202 central works of sociology in the 20th century in the digest Schlüsselwerke der Soziologie, eds.
 S. Papcke & G.W.
 Oesterdiekhoff (eds.)
 (Berlin: Westdesutscher Verlag, 2001, pp. 372-4).

 Brendan O’Leary was a political advisor to the British Labour Shadow Cabinet on Northern Ireland between 1987-8 and 1996-7, advising the late Kevin McNamara and the late Marjorie (“Mo”) Mowlam, shadow Secretaries of State for Northern Ireland.
 He also advised Irish, British, and American ministers and officials, and the Irish-American Morrison delegation during the Northern Ireland peace process, appeared as an expert witness before the US Congress, and was a guest at the White House in 1994, 1995 and 1998.
-His work with John McGarry on police reform was singled out in the press for influencing the independent commission on police reform which reported in 1999.
+His work with John McGarry on police reform was singled out in the press for influencing the independent commission on police reform which reported in 1999 (the Patten Commission).

 O’Leary has since been a constitutional advisor for the European Union and the United Nations in the promotion of the confederal and federal re-building of Somalia, and for the United Kingdom’s Department of International Development in consultancies on power-sharing in coalition governments in Kwa-Zulu Natal, South Africa, and in Nepal.